 Published in Felt Matters Magazine in 2010 and 2015.

-The wise words of Le Corbusier.
+Inspired by the wise words of Le Corbusier.
 “Drawing in a sketchbook teaches first to look, and then to observe and finally perhaps to discover … and it is then that inspiration might come.”

 “The future depends on what you do today”, inciteful words of Mahatma Gandi.

 “I am the captain of my soul” the last line from Invictus, by William Earnest Henley